Ethan0007/Point/Point/README.md

 #### What is the Point Library?
 The Point Library is designed to create unique identifiers by leveraging several system attributes, such as:
-1. Machine Unique Identifier: Obtained based on the operating system, whether Windows, Linux, or macOS.
+1. Machine Unique Identifier & Attribute: Obtained based on the operating system, whether Windows, Linux, or macOS.
 2. Timestamp: The current time in milliseconds since Unix epoch.
 3. Process ID: Identifies the specific process generating the identifier.
 4. Counter: A simple counter to ensure uniqueness even when generated in quick succession.
-5. Public IP Address: The device's public-facing IP for additional uniqueness.
-6. MAC Address: A network identifier that adds another layer of uniqueness.
+5. Public IP & MAC Address: The device's public-facing IP for additional uniqueness and network identifier that adds another layer of uniqueness..

 #### Key Features
 Contextual Uniqueness: Unlike GUIDs, which are random, Point identifiers incorporate meaningful information about the environment they were created in.